 During the last two reporting periods, we found OPD in partial Phase 2 compliance with this Task.
-Prior to that time, OPD was either in compliance or in partial compliance with Task 26.
+Prior to that time, OPD was either in compliance or in partial compliance with Task 30.

-To assess the Department's compliance with this Task, we reviewed EFRB documentation and observed the one EFRB held during our February site visit.
+To assess the Department's compliance with this Task, we reviewed EFRB documentation and observed the one EFRB held during our May 2014 site visit.
 (This proceeding, summarized below, was a follow-up to a previously held EFRB).

 Task 30.1 requires that OPD convene an EFRB within 45 days of the completion of the use of force (UOF) report by IAD (compliance standard: 95%).
-The EFRB reviewed one incident during this reporting period.
-The case was initially reviewed by the EFRB in November 2013; however, at that time, the EFRB could not render a finding due to questions that could not be answered by CID and IAD.
-The EFRB postponed its review until February 2014, when CID and IAD obtained the necessary follow-up information.
+The EFRB reviewed one incident involving an in-custody death during this reporting period.
+We observed the EFRB.